tigerbeetle/tigerbeetle/docs/FAQ.md

 2. Later (in a future "commit", i.e. a separate request), the application creates another transfer — either a post-pending transfer or a void-pending transfer.
-The former moves all (or part) of the reserved funds to the destination, the latter reverts them to the original account.
+The former moves all (or part) of the reserved funds to the destination; the latter reverts them to the original account.
 The pending transfer's amount is reserved in a way that this second step will never cause the account's configured balance invariants (e.g. debits < credits) to be broken.